 LORENZO MUSETTI JOINS ASICS GLOBAL ATHLETE ROSTER

-(MENAFN- Mid-East Info) ASICS is proud to announce the signing of Olympic bronze medalist and currently number 17 in the world, Lorenzo Musetti to its global roster of tennis athletes with a multi-year agreement.
+(MENAFN- Tishtash) [January 2, 2025 –Dubai, UAE] – ASICS is proud to announce the signing of Olympic bronze medalist and currently number 17 in the world, Lorenzo Musetti to its global roster of tennis athletes with a multi-year agreement.
 With a Grand Slam semifinalist during 2024's grass season and a career-high ranking as world No. 15, Musetti is set to make a significant impact as the newest addition to the ASICS global tennis roster, gearing up for the exciting 2025 season and beyond.

 Musetti is known for his baseline playing style, often moving side-to-side along the court, which requires footwear that offers strong support and stability for powerful shots, and comfort during the matches.
 The GEL-RESOLUTION™ tennis shoe is designed to fulfill these demands, aligning seamlessly with his performance needs.